rocher/getdata-006-1/README.md

 ### Omiting files (:interrobang:)

-I deliberately omit the files contained in the `test/Intertial Signals` and `train/Intertial Signals` directories because the final dataset must contain only those measurements on the mean and standard deviation for each measurement.
-Neither of these directories contains such data.
+I deliberately omit all files contained in the `test/Intertial Signals` and `train/Intertial Signals` directories.
+The final dataset must contain only those measurements on the mean and standard deviation for each measurement, and neither of these directories contains such data.
 All measurements there correspond to body acceleration, gyroscope and total acceleration, so there's no need to worry about them.

 <br>